Our Foundation: Then and Now

 2000 -Meier Hall opens, becoming the second apartment-style residence hall.
 The Aultman Health Center opens housing for the Division of Nursing.

 2004 -Wilkof Towers opens becoming the seventh residence hall.
-Walsh also opens an SPS campus in Canfield, Ohio.
+Walsh also opens an SPS campus in Canfield, Ohio, in spring 2004.
+Walsh acquires Hoover Park and the Hoover Historical Center, adding 30 acres of grounds, gathering space, five buildings and tennis courts to campus in April 2004.

 2006 - The first freestanding chapel, Our Lady of Perpetual Help opens, named after the patroness of the Brothers of Christian Instruction.
-Walsh launches its first doctorate program - a Doctorate of Physical Therapy.
+Walsh announces its first doctorate program for fall 2007 - a Doctorate of Physical Therapy.

 2007 -Walsh celebrates its eighth straight record-setting enrollment, bringing total enrollment to more than 2,500.
 Walsh's eighth residence hall, Fred Olivieri Family Towers, opens adjacent to Wilkof Towers.
-The University launches two global learning programs - in Uganda and Italy - and opens a campus in Castel Gandolfo, Italy, near Rome.
+The University announces two global learning programs - in Uganda and Italy - and opens a campus in Castel Gandolfo, Italy, near Rome in May 2007.
 A new Museum Studies program is also launched, the only program of its kind in the Midwest.

 2008 -Walsh announces its first School of Business.
 The University also formally dedicates the Gaetano M. Cecchini Health and Wellness Complex, which includes the new Klekotka Tennis Complex, Milazo Soccer Field and track, and VascoSports Athletic Field located on the north quad.